 WHO declared a Public Health Emergency of International Concern on 17 May 2026 for the third recognised Bundibugyo virus outbreak.
-Cases are centred in Ituri Province (DRC) with confirmed cross-border spread to Kampala, Uganda.
+Cases are centred in Ituri Province (DRC) with confirmed cross-border spread to Uganda; France has reported one imported case.

 Last updated